zhengjilai/Raft-based-Distributed-Lock/README.md

 ```

 `ok == true` iff the lock is released in this release request.
-Also note that dlock will be released by the cluster automatically when its expires.
+Note that locks will also be released by the cluster automatically when they expire.

 ### Other notifications